r3gisc/docs/api/authentication/server.md

   name: 'feathers-jwt', // the cookie name
   httpOnly: false, // when enabled, prevents the client from reading the cookie.
-  secure: true // whether cookies should only be available over HTTPS },
+  secure: true // whether cookies should only be available over HTTPS
+  domain: undefined // specifies those hosts to which the cookie will be sent.
+ },
  jwt: {
   header: { typ: 'access' }, // by default is an access token but can be any type.
 This is not a typo!